jepstein-eagle/adaptable/packages/adaptable/readme/functions/alert-function.md

 - **Display a Popup** - useful for very important Alerts

-- **Colour the Cell** where the data changed that triggered the cell (based on the Alert's `MessageType`)
+- **Colour the Cell** where the data changed that triggered the Alert (based on the Alert's `MessageType`)

 - **Jump to Cell** so that the Grid will immediately show the row which contains the cell that triggered the Alert

 - **Show the Alert details** in a Div element (that you specify in Alert State)

-> Note: All Alerts will also display and update in the Alert Toolbar and Alert Tool Panel (see below)
+> Note: All Alerts when triggered will display (and update the count) in the Alert Toolbar and Alert Tool Panel (see below)They
+>
+> Additionally, all Alerts will fire the `AlertFired` event (the contents of which will be also sent to the console).

 ## UI Elements